hyperglyph/hyperglyph/spec/hyperglyph.rst

 	datetime		1970-1-1 00:00 UTC	d1970-01-01T00:00:00.000Z;
 	timedelta		3 days			pP0Y0M3DT0H0M0S;

-glyph also supports special data types:
+hyperglyph also supports special data types:

 - an 'extension' type used to define objects with special behaviour or meaning
 - a 'blob' and 'chunk' type, used to encode large files

-the encoding format glyph aims to be:
+the encoding format hyperglyph aims to be:

 - endian independent
 - straight forward to implement